 What to Expect from a NY Wrongful Death Case

 After you’ve filed a wrongful death claim, it’s up to you, a personal injury attorney, and the defendant to determine how you want to proceed.
 Whether you want to address your case through negotiations or a trial, you’ll undergo the discovery process.

 Discovery allows both you and the defendant to gather documents regarding assertions of liability.
 You may also develop your interrogatories or file a request for admissions.
 Finally, you may compose and deliver your deposition testimony, stating your case outside of court in the presence of all parties and a court reporter.

 At this point, negotiations may resolve your case.
 However, if the case needs to move forward to trial, you can consult your attorney regarding your next steps.

-Going to a Fatal Accident Trial
+Going to a Fatal Car Accident Trial in NYC

 If your wrongful death case does go to trial, New York civil courts will need time to bring a judge and jury on board.
 With the right people in place, you and an attorney can proceed with your opening statements.

 Only after you’ve completed opening statements can an attorney call forward witnesses or engage in cross-examinations.
 In a wrongful death case, you can call on professional witnesses, including coroners, and medical staff, to elaborate on the deceased’s losses.